muzzley/muzzley-alljoyn-integration-demo/README.md

 On the left side, the received AllJoyn Notifications are shown.
 On the right side, we can see the Muzzley connection information that allows us to pair our smartphone using the Muzzley app for [Android](https://play.google.com/store/apps/details?id=com.muzzley) or [iPhone](https://itunes.apple.com/us/app/muzzley/id604133373).

 The application connects to Muzzley by integrating the [Muzzley Java Lib](http://www.muzzley.com/documentation/libraries/java.html).
+The code where we connect to Muzzley and forward the AllJoyn Notifications, is in the file [com / muzzley / alljoynintegration / MuzzleyManager.java](https://github.com/muzzley/muzzley-alljoyn-integration-demo/blob/master/android-app/MuzzleyAllJoynIntegrationSample/app/src/main/java/com/muzzley/alljoynintegration/MuzzleyManager.java).

 ## The Muzzley WebView